Skip to main content

 Account Styling

-On the Styling page, you can access the Themes on your account, create new ones, and adjust your styling.
-You can also find your Templates here, or review and adjust Custom CSS rules that have been added to your Experiences.
+On the Styling page, you can access the Themes on your account, create new ones, access your Templates, or review and adjust Custom CSS on your account.

-πŸ‘‰ With each Theme, you can access more styling options and adjust your fonts, padding, colors, or Custom CSS.
+πŸ‘‰ For each Theme, you can adjust fonts, padding, colors, or Custom CSS.

 Themes

-Access your Default Theme or create new Themes on your account to help you manage a branded style for the different in-app Announcements you want to create.
+Access your Default Theme or create new Themes on your account to ensure a branded style for the different in-app announcements you want to create.

 πŸ’ Tip: You can set as your Default Theme any Theme you create from the Themes tab on the Styling page.

-On the Experience CSS tab, you can review and edit any individually applied Custom CSS to Experiences on your account.
+On the CSS Overrides tab, you can review and edit any Custom CSS that's been directly applied to individual Experiences on your account.
 Select any Experience and review or adjust the Custom CSS in the Dashboard or Builder.

 Custom CSS tweaks take precedence over any other point-and-click styling changes you make from the Chameleon Builder directly.
 This means your custom code will override visual changes made through the interface.